CycloneDX/cdxgen/contrib/cdxgenGPT/cdxgen-for-bots.md

    - _Occurrences evidence_: Tracked under `components.evidence.occurrences`.
    - _Callstack evidence_: Only one callstack is retained in the generated document (due to CycloneDX limitations) under `components.evidence.callstack`.
    - _Metadata_: The `metadata.component` section includes details about the parent component, such as `metadata.component.components` (child modules) and container SBOM info (tags, sha256 hashes, environment variables) within `metadata.component.properties`.
+   - _Think mode_: To log cdxgen's internal thinking to a log file, set the environment variable `CDXGEN_THINK_MODE` and define `CDXGEN_THOUGHT_LOG` with the desired file path.

 2. **Precision**